Extreme Rules (2014): Pre-show

-During the Extreme Rules Kickoff pre-show, El Torito faced Hornswoggle in a WeeLC match, a special midget version of a TLC match (as 'wee' is a synonym for 'small' widely used in Scotland).
-The referee, ring announcer, timekeeper and commentators were midget versions of regular personnel.
+During the Extreme Rules Kickoff pre-show, El Torito faced Hornswoggle in a WeeLC match, a special Little Person version of a TLC match (as 'wee' is a synonym for 'small' widely used in Scotland).
+The referee, ring announcer, timekeeper, and commentators were LP versions of regular personnel.
 Torito picked up the victory after a Springboard Seated Senton through a table.